Skip to Content

 CAN YOU USE REGULAR PUMPKINS TO MAKE PIE?

-Technically you can but regular pumpkins do not have much flavor.
+Technically, you can, but regular pumpkins do not have much flavor.
 Even sugar pumpkins aren’t ideal for pumpkin pie.

-Libby’s uses a specific type of pumpkin called the Dickinson pumpkin that is a more similar to butternut squash than regular pumpkin.
+Libby’s uses a specific type of pumpkin called the Dickinson pumpkin that is more similar to butternut squash than regular pumpkin.

 WHAT PUMPKIN IS BEST FOR PUMPKIN PIE?